kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ## Server Side Apply

 {{< feature-state for_k8s_version="v1.14" state="alpha" >}} Server Side Apply allows clients other than kubectl to perform the Apply operation, and will eventually fully replace the complicated Client Side Apply logic that only exists in kubectl.
 If the Server Side Apply feature is enabled, The `PATCH` endpoint will accept the additional `application/apply-patch+yaml` content type.

-Compared to the `last-applied` annotation managed by `kubectl`, Server Side Apply uses a more declarative approach, which tracks a user's field management, rather than a user's last applied state.
-This means that as a side effect of using Server Side Apply, information about which field manager manages each field in an object also becomes available.
+Users of Server Side Apply can send partially specified objects to this endpoint.
+An applied config should always include every field that the applier has an opinion about.

 ### Enable the Server Side Apply alpha feature

 Server Side Apply is an alpha feature, so it is disabled by default.
-To turn this [feature gate](/docs/reference/command-line-tools-reference/feature-gates.md) on, you need to:
+To turn this [feature gate](/docs/reference/command-line-tools-reference/feature-gates) on, you need to:

 * Include "ServerSideApply=true" in the `--feature-gates` flag when starting